What is the Secure Insight program all about?

 I work in a state that protects the rights of consumers to choose their own closing professional.
 Doesn't your process deny them the right to independent representation?

 Absolutely not.
-Neither Secure Settlements nor its clients dictate who may represent a consumer in connection with a real estate transaction.
-However, Secure Settlements’ bank clients do have the right to establish reasonable, non-discriminatory procedures to safeguard their money and documents, including a process to verify identity, credentials and risk status of anyone who acts on their behalf at a closing.
+Neither Secure Insight nor its clients dictate who may represent a consumer in connection with a real estate transaction.
+However, Secure Insight’ bank clients do have the right to establish reasonable, non-discriminatory procedures to safeguard their money and documents, including a process to verify identity, credentials and risk status of anyone who acts on their behalf at a closing.
 In the event a consumer insists on using an agent or attorney who is not vetted, refuses to be vetted, or is determined to be a risk, that individual can represent the consumer in all contract negotiations, loan approval issues, and related matters – including attending the closing.
 They will not, however, be permitted to disburse funds or handle the closing documents that must be recorded and/or returned to the lender to meet regulatory, compliance, legal and risk issues important to the bank and subsequent investors.

 You are asking for my personal information.
 Why is this required and is your website safe?